ssyht/Terraform_MCD_Pages/pages/ch3.md

 terraform output # Open the printed `url` in the browser, e.g., http://PUBLIC_IP:3000
 ```

+* Once you've entered the link based on the output, you will arrive in the Grafana UI.
+* Here you can enter the default "Username: Admin" and "Password: Admin".
+Then, you can reset your password and enter the portal.

 * Lock it down to a single /32
 Get the current public IP and re-apply with a /32:
 ```bash